 The world’s most famous travel destinations may be intriguing, but many are also expensive to reach.
 Unless you have a huge stash of airline miles and travel points, you will likely need to pay for airfare and lodging—even if you choose a hostel or something cheap.
-And, even then, you’ll still need to cover food, activities, and transportation costs like taxis and trains.
+And, even then, you’ll still need to cover food, activities, and transportation costs such as taxis and trains.
 These expenses and others make travel a privilege not many can afford without outside help.

 Not surprisingly, many aspiring travelers borrow the money they need to see the world.
 Typically, they do so via either a personal loan (see our monthly payment calculator for these below) or a credit card, although they may also borrow money from family and friends.

 Is borrowing money to travel a good idea?
 Usually not, but that doesn’t stop some people who are determined to pursue their wanderlust.
 If you’re going to borrow money to travel, the best thing you can do is set some ground rules and research the best loan options available.

 The Problem With Borrowing Money for Travel

-Common wisdom says you should only borrow money for appreciating assets like a home or a business.
+Conventional wisdom says you should only borrow money for appreciating assets like a home or a business.
 There are some exceptions for depreciating assets such as cars.
-But travel is worse than the opposite of that—a depreciating asset.
+But travel is worse than a depreciating asset.
 It’s not something tangible you can see or feel, and it’s worth nothing to anyone but you.

 But how much are your memories really worth?
 If you’re going to borrow money to travel, they need to be worth a lot.
 Depending on how much you borrow, you could be repaying your loan or credit card balance for years.

 Remember that it’s not just what you borrow, you’ll have to pay back.
 You’ll also be on the hook for interest and applicable fees.